nextstrain/augur/docs/releases/migrating-v5-v6.md

 Why change formats?
 We were motivated by:

 * **Compactness**: Tree and Meta JSON files are now combined, so you only have to worry about one output file
-* **Flexibility**: The new v2 JSONs allow us flexiblity to include more features and data, and will let us move towards getting in line with existing conventions like GFF and BibTex
+* **Flexibility**: The new v2 JSONs allow us flexibility to include more features and data, and will let us move towards getting in line with existing conventions like GFF and BibTex
 * **Ease of use**: Users commonly got confused by the 'config' file.
 For basic runs you can now specify everything you need to see your data right in the command-line - no 'config' file needed!
 For more advanced exports, you can still specify a config file with more detail.
 (See "[Using a Config File](#using-a-config-file-to-customise-the-visualisation)")